The winners of the 16th Brussels Airport Aviation Awards have been revealed

 - Environment Award: Safran Aircraft Engine Services Belgium

 The Environment Award went to Safran Aircraft Engine Services Belgium.
-This company is investing in a new building Brussels Airport and it will embed itself here in a sustainable manner.
+This company is investing in a new building at Brussels Airport and it will embed itself here in a sustainable manner.
 The new building will be equipped with many sustainable techniques such as fossil-free heating through heat pumps, solar panels, thorough insulation and therefore a very low EPC value, rainwater buffering and infiltration, and green roofs.
-On a day to day basis this company reduces its environmental impact by a zero-waste system of surface treatment of metals, heat recovery, and company fleet electrification.
+On a day-to-day basis this company reduces its environmental impact through a zero-waste system of surface treatment of metals, heat recovery, and company fleet electrification.

 - Safety Award: Brussels Airlines Maintenance